Genevieve Johnson - Wildlife educator

-Genevieve leads education initiatives at earthOCEAN and the Whale Trackers series.
+Genevieve leads education initiatives on the Whale Trackers project.
 Through her research, and years spent raising awareness at a grass roots level, Genevieve sees the effect environmental education has on changing attitudes and behavior in young people.

 A former high school environmental education teacher in her native Australia, Genevieve feels a responsibility to make a difference, by utilizing her passion, expertise and education experience around the globe to raise awareness about the environment, while promoting ways to minimize our impact upon it.
 In 2008, she completed a Master of Education degree at Murdoch University in Perth, Australia.